Miatautox/Contact-Manager-React-App_PRACTICE/README.md

-To find the deplayed version of this app follow the below link
+To find the deployed version of this app follow the below link

 https://Miatautox.github.io/Contact-Manager-React-App_PRACTICE